Rulon8/URL-Shortener/README.md

 to the port where Rails is running on.
 Be sure to have the correct configuration, such as the one described in the Usage section, or you might end up with 404 errors.

-A live demo of the app can be found on heroku [here](https://url-shortener-42280.herokuapp.com/).
+A live demo of the app can be found on Heroku [here](https://url-shortener-42280.herokuapp.com/).

 ## Usage